pgpbpadilla/pgpbpadilla.github.io/_drafts/how-fast-can-we-learn.liquid.md

 ## The student's journey

-Let's imagine a hypothetical math student, it may take many years before they can make their first original contribution to the field, a possible journey might be something like:
+Let's imagine a hypothetical but more realistic learning journey.
+Imagine a mathematics student, it may take them many years before they can make their first original contribution to the field, a possible journey might be something like:

 ```
 Primary Ed. --> Secondary Ed. --> Higher Ed. --> Postgraduate studies